jasongrimes/fretboardfoundation/_chapters/020-chords/060-minor-harmony.md

 ## What is a minor key

-Minor keys are the dark counterparts to the comparatively bright major keys.
+Minor keys are the dark counterparts of the brighter major keys.

 In Western music,
-minor keys tend to be thought of as sad and major keys as happy.
+minor keys tend to be thought of as sad and dark, and major keys as happy and bright, though this is not universal even within euroclassical tradition, let alone non-Western and modern music.
-Minor keys lend an air of mystery and intrigue.
+Minor keys include intervals not explored in the major keys, which can lend an air of mystery and sophistication.

 Songs in a minor key use notes and chords derived from the natural minor scale, plus an added leading tone.